A smiling man in a blue cap and checkered shirt holds a color swatch in a printing factory.

 The Awareness in the Hustle: Laughing Your Way to Success

 The path of a post-sabbatical entrepreneur is replete with lessons and laughter.
-Picture pitching to investors only to understand your pitch deck has holiday photos instead—a classic ‘fish out of water’ voyage moment that stresses real meaning from preparation.
+Imagine pitching to investors only to realize your pitch deck has holiday photos instead—a classic ‘fish out of water’ voyage moment that stresses the importance of preparation.

 “Every mistake is an opportunity to learn—and occasionally, to laugh,” quips Carlos Martinez, an angel investor with a reputation for dry wit.
 “The pivotal is to take your work seriously, but never yourself.”